 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, X-rays and infection prevention and control.
+These included audits of dental care records, X-rays, patient satisfaction, hand hygiene and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.